rarup1/kafka-pipelines/README.md

 5. Beging loading`python3 generate_data.py`

 This will start loading data every second into our source.first_table.
 Check kafdrop to ensure this is happening.
+You should see the data instantly load into your source and target databases.

 ### Set up Mongo DB sink

+Mongo is a useful noSQL database storage.
+Ideal for applications that are growing rapidly where a schema would be too restrictive.
+We will use our docker mongo service; kafka-mongo for this demonstration.

-Again we will use the mongo service set up in our docker-compose.yml file We use the avro converter to ensure that mongo can read the Avro formated topics.
+We use the avro converter to ensure that mongo can read the Avro formated topics.

+execute the following API request to create our mongo sink connector.
 ```
-curl -X PUT http://localhost:8083/connectors/sink-mongodb-local/config -H "Content-Type: application/json" -d ' {
+curl -X PUT http://localhost:8083/connectors/sink-mongodb/config -H "Content-Type: application/json" -d ' {
         "connector.class":"com.mongodb.kafka.connect.MongoSinkConnector",
         "tasks.max":"1",
         "topics":"mysql-source-first_table",